 8 Tips to Help Support a Kinesthetic Classroom?
 Don’t be mistaken!
 This is not a ‘flexible seating’ post.
-Flexible seating is part of the puzzle piece, but throwing a bunch of wobble seats and bean bags in a classroom, does not solve the problem by itself.
+Flexible seating is part of the puzzle piece, but throwing a bunch of wobble seats and bean bags in a classroom does not solve the problem by itself.
 What’s the problem?
 The problem is that children are wired to move and even with the best intentions and understanding of that fact, I really had to work very hard to physically get my classroom ready for that.
-I think I have a ‘kids need to move’ mindset.
-I do my best to incorporate activities and lessons that allow for movement, but the physical environment of my classroom is where I struggled.
-So I had a goal this year to really move my classroom forward physically to support that mindset.
-I wanted the atmosphere and the physical layout to encourage my students to MOVE.
-I wanted to give them ‘permission to not sit still.’

 As a teacher, I knew it didn’t impair his learning.
 I also knew he wasn’t the only kid like this.
-I also realized, however, that, in general, many classrooms where not equipped to ‘handle’ kids who worked best while in a constant state of motion.
+I also realized, however, that, in general, many classrooms were not equipped to ‘handle’ kids who worked best while in a constant state of motion.
 Traditional classrooms have chairs with desks and a name neatly labeled on top, indicating an assigned seat.
 Neat and tidy rows separate one desk from a neighbors and materials are stored within the depths of that desk so they are always close at hand.
 No need to get out of your seat for any reason other than perhaps a trip to the restroom.
 It’s all very neat and tidy . . .

 Look at trends in the corporate workplace environments.
 Today our best and brightest companies have elected, instead of hog-tying their employees in traditional office spaces that stifle creativity and collaboration, to embrace a flexible workplace environment where workers have the choice to embrace collaboration in an open workplace environment while offering places for independent or small group break out rooms.
-They have discovered the benefits that natural lighting offers, flexible seating, work stations and mobility which all support their employees in the various ways that they work best and are most productive.
-All this and yet, we are constantly pushing for greater ingenuity, creativity and productivity from our own children in our schools, and our classrooms continue to stifle them with desks and chairs which, in my opinion only, are more suited to the first half of last century.
+They have discovered the benefits that natural lighting offers, flexible seating, workstations, and mobility which all support their employees in the various ways that they work best and are most productive.
+All this and yet, we are constantly pushing for greater ingenuity, creativity, and productivity from our own children in our schools, and our classrooms continue to stifle them with desks and chairs which, in my opinion only, are more suited to the first half of last century.

 As an advocate of differentiation, very much like an employer, it is my job to provide my students with the tools that will ensure the greatest chance for their success.
-This means that I purposefully plan and respond to their different readiness levels, interests and learning profiles, including their learning environment.
+This means that I purposefully plan and respond to their different readiness levels, interests, and learning profiles, including their learning environment.
 Like MacKale, so many of my students are kinesthetic learners . . .
 I am constantly looking for ways to engage them in lessons that allow them to move.
-But beyond that, I want my classroom to be a place that offers a variety of learning spaces that gives students choices . . . that allows them to decide where they are most productive, to be creative, collaborate with others or work independently all while being developmentally appropriate and meeting the need for them to play and explore.
+But beyond that, I want my classroom to be a place that offers a variety of learning spaces that give students choices . . . that allow them to decide where they are most productive, to be creative, collaborate with others, or work independently all while being developmentally appropriate and meeting the need for them to play and explore.
 I want to give the permission ‘not to sit still.’

 This goal has not been an overnight project for me by any means.
-It’s one that has taken a ton of time, energy, contemplation and hard work.
-I had to work within HUGE limitations of space, time and money.
+It’s one that has taken a ton of time, energy, contemplation, and hard work.
+I had to work within HUGE limitations of space, time, and money.
 But little by little, I have been chipping away at it, and I finally feel like I can share some of my progress with all of you.

 Here are some things I did and changes that I made to help support my kinesthetic classroom: